thepixelatedplate/All-TwistedGamer72-Levels-List/README.md

 How do I submit a level?

 - As of now, the list is fairly small, unprofessional, and new.
-You can either send a message to me on Discord (my username is thepixelatedplate), or comment on my YouTube channel (my username is @pixelatedplate0.
+You can either send a message to me on Discord (my username is thepixelatedplate), or comment on my YouTube channel (my username is @pixelatedplate).